Phil Harris: Film and Disney work

 In 1956, Harris appeared in the film Good-bye, My Lady.
 He made numerous guest appearances on 1960s and 1970s television series, including The Steve Allen Show, the Kraft Music Hall, Burke's Law, F Troop, The Dean Martin Show, The Hollywood Palace, and other musical variety programs.
 He appeared on The American Sportsman which took celebrities on hunting and fishing trips around the world.

 Harris worked as a voice actor for a number of Disney animated films, providing the voice of Baloo the bear in The Jungle Book (1967), Thomas O'Malley in The Aristocats (1970), and Little John in Robin Hood (1973).
 In 1989, Harris was considered to reprise his role as Baloo in the animated series TaleSpin, but he was eventually replaced with Ed Gilbert.
 Harris's final film role was in Rock-a-Doodle (1991), where he voiced Patou, the Basset Hound.

 Harris spent time in the 1970s and early 1980s leading a band that appeared often in Las Vegas, often on the same bill with bandleader Harry James.

 Personal life

 On September 2, 1927, Harris married actress Marcia Ralston (then known as Mascotte Ralston) in Melbourne, Australia, where his band had a long engagement.
-The couple adopted a son, Phil Harris Jr. (1935–2001).
+The couple adopted a son.
 Harris and Ralston divorced in September 1940.

 Harris and Alice Faye married in 1941; it was a second marriage for both (Faye had been married briefly to singer-actor Tony Martin) and lasted 54 years, until Harris's death.

 Harris was a lifelong friend of singer and actor Bing Crosby.
 He appeared on telecasts of Bing's Pro-Am Golf Tournament from Pebble Beach, California, and appeared in an episode of ABC's short-lived sitcom The Bing Crosby Show.
 After Crosby died in 1977, Harris replaced him as commentator for the annual Bing Crosby Pro-Am Golf Tournament.

-Harris was a resident and benefactor of Palm Springs, California, and was active in many local civic organizations.
+Harris was a resident of Palm Springs, California.